agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 {% include thumbnail.html src="hyena.png" type="thumb" class="float" %}

 Agony Unleashed is a PVP corp, specializing in small gang combat.
-We are currently deployed to Thera.
+We are currently deployed to Pure Blind.

 Agony was formed in 2006 and is a single-corp alliance with a strong cultural identity focused on PVP self-improvement,